background-image

 Dining in Revelstoke

-If you’re on the hunt for breakfast in the mountain resort then your options are quite limited (remember that all units at the Sutton Place Hotel include a kitchenette or a fully equipped kitchen, so making breakfast in your own unit is easy), but La Baguette is a great slopeside café just a few steps from the Revelation Gondola, and serves amazing breakfast wraps, pastries and coffee.
+La Baguette is a great slopeside café just a few steps from the Revelation Gondola, and serves amazing breakfast wraps, pastries and coffee.
 Main Street Café (downtown Revelstoke) serves awesome pancakes and French toast, and the Modern Bakeshop & Café (downtown Revelstoke) is the place to go for a huge selection of baked goods.
-There’s a huge choice of restaurants for dinner in downtown Revy, but you’re limited to a couple of eateries in the mountain resort.
+There’s a wide choice of restaurants for dinner in downtown Revy, with a selection of eateries in the mountain resort.
 We suggest you explore the town of Revelstoke for dinner using the free shuttle from the Sutton Place Hotel to/from downtown.
 It takes about 10 to 15 minutes.
-Here’s a few suggestions:

 Rockford Bar & Grill (mountain resort)